segment-boneyard/proxy-cache/Readme.md

 ### .cache(instance, methods, options)

-  Generate a proxying a cache, with all properties of `instance` fully proxied, and all instance `methods` wrapped with a cache.
+  Generate a proxying cache, with all properties of `instance` fully proxied, and all instance `methods` wrapped with a cache.
 You can also pass in optional `options`, which line up exactly with [isaacs/node-lru-cache](https://github.com/isaacs/node-lru-cache#options) options.
 Here are the defaults:

 ```js
 {